rGalrito/comment-block/README.md

 ## Usage

-Whether you select on line, or multiple, you only need a shortcut: Ctrl + F3
+Whether you select one line, or multiple, you only need a shortcut: Ctrl + F3

+If you are using search (ctrl + f) and you are searching for results (f3), you can use ctrl + f3 to (un)comment and continue searching easily.

 ## Contributing